MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-datetime-datetimeformat.md

 The format of the output string.

 > [!NOTE]
-> Note that the format string is case sensitive when you use either standard or custom format.
-For example, the [standard](https://msdn.microsoft.com/library/az4se3k1(v=vs.110).aspx) “d” format specifier returns the date by using the short date pattern while the standard “D” format specifier returns the date by using the long date pattern.
-In addition to this, the [custom](https://msdn.microsoft.com/library/8kb3ddd4(v=vs.110).aspx) “M” format specifier returns the month from 1 through 12 while the custom  “m” format specifier returns the minute from 0 through 59.
+> The format string is case-sensitive when you use either a standard format or a custom format.
+For example, the [standard](https://msdn.microsoft.com/library/az4se3k1(v=vs.110).aspx) "d" format specifier returns the date by using the short date pattern, whereas the standard "D" format specifier returns the date by using the long date pattern.
+Additionally, the [custom](https://msdn.microsoft.com/library/8kb3ddd4(v=vs.110).aspx) "M" format specifier returns the month from 1 through 12, whereas the custom "m" format specifier returns the minute from 0 through 59.

 `culture`: *String*